Longarm Quilting Services

 I highly recommend pressing the seams on your backing to one side.
 I’ve had some backings have a big stitch length when they are sewn together, and then the seam is pressed open, which allows the batting to show through.

 When choosing a backing fabric, choose one that coordinates with the front nicely.
 I use the same thread in the bobbin as I do on top, and I try to make the thread blend nicely with the top…and I always love it when the thread blends nicely on the backing, too.
 If you choose minky for the backing, I highly suggest getting a color that will blend well with it.
-It makes me cringe when I get a quilt that has black or navy minky, and the top has lots of lighter fabrics.
 I can’t control how much the fibers pull through.
 Some designs work great, and you won’t see much pull through, and some just pull through the fibers.

 Square backings!!!
 This is another extremely vital tip.
 I love it when my clients leave the selvages on their backings.
 Selvages are straight nearly 100% of the time.
 I need an exactly straight edge to pin to the canvas’ on my machine table.
 The selvages will not be visible on your quilt backing when your quilt is trimmed, because an inch of both the top and bottom of the quilt backing is pinned to the canvas.
 The sides also need to be cut straight.
 I like to use clamps on the sides to prevent puckering on the backing as I quilt, and it is difficult to use a clamp on a backing that has been cut roughly with scissors.
 Sometimes after backing pieces are sewn together, one piece grows and is longer than the other piece.
 It should be trimmed to line up with the shorter piece.
 It can be difficult to find the center of a backing when the edges are crooked.
 Please take the time to straighten up those edges.
 Here is a blog post that talks more about this, with pictures.